wagtail/wagtail/docs/topics/pages.rst

 Database fields
 ---------------

-Each Wagtail page type is a Django model, which are each represented in the database as a table.
+Each Wagtail page type is a Django model, represented in the database as a separate table.

 Each page type can have its own set of fields.
-For example, a news article may have body text and a published date whereas an event page may need separate fields for venue and start/finish times.
+For example, a news article may have body text and a published date, whereas an event page may need separate fields for venue and start/finish times.

 In Wagtail, you can use any Django field class.
 Most field classes provided by `third party apps <https://code.djangoproject.com/wiki/DjangoResources#Djangoapplicationcomponents>`_ should work as well.

-Wagtail provides a couple of field classes of its own as well:
+Wagtail also provides a couple of field classes of its own:

  - ``RichTextField`` - For rich text content
  - ``StreamField`` - A block-based content field (see: :doc:`/topics/streamfield`)